richard-pokee/latest-ai-developments/README.md

-# latest-ai-developments
+# Latest AI Developments

-Repository for latest developments in artificial intelligence
+This repository contains information about the latest developments in artificial intelligence.